Are you visiting Denmark? Do you want to learn more about Viking history?

 The Ribe Viking Center is famous for its dedicated team of forty students who work hard to maintain the site.
 It is also a pioneer in communication and reconstruction, continuously adding new activities and surroundings to keep the experience fresh and engaging.

 Aggersborg, Denmark: The Aggersborg Viking Fortress

-The Aggersborg Viking Fortress that you will visit today is a 30 years old rebuild that stands lower than the old castle.
-This location is famous because it has served as a launching point for several Viking excursions to the rest of Scandinavia and England.
+The Aggersborg Viking Fortress you can visit now is a reconstructed version that is 30 years old and smaller than the original fortress.
+Nevertheless, it is a significant site since it was a base for Viking expeditions to other parts of Scandinavia and England.

 Fyrkat, Denmark: The Fyrkat Viking Center

 The Fyrkat Viking Center is a historical fortress and also a Viking farm.
-The region is made up of nine recreated cottages made of wood and with walls made of mud.
-They form a large chunk of Viking land.
-The Fyrkat Fortress was built around 980 during the reign of the Viking King Harald Blatand (Bluetooth).
-You can participate in many Viking activities on the farm, such as wool spinning, forging, and bread-making.
+The region consists of nine recreated cottages made of wood and mud walls, forming a significant part of Viking land.
+The Fyrkat Fortress was constructed around 980 during the reign of the Viking King Harald Blatand (Bluetooth).
+You can participate in various Viking activities on the farm, such as wool spinning, forging, and bread-making.
 You can also educate yourself about Viking clothing.